Miexil/pang-date/README.md

 # pang-date
-Remake of the classic 70s arcade game.
+A remake of the classic 70s arcade game for Panic's Playdate.